tjlane/tjlane.github.io/_pages/about.md

   - /about.html
 ---

-I am currently leading the photobiology (PBIO) group at the Deutsches Elektronen Synchrotron, more commonly known as "DESY".Previously, I was a principal scientist at CHARM Therapeutics and a staff scientist at the the world's first hard X-ray free electron laser (Linac Coherent Light Source/LCLS).
+I am currently leading the photobiology (PBIO) group at the Deutsches Elektronen Synchrotron (DESY).
+Previously, I was a principal scientist at CHARM Therapeutics and a staff scientist at the the world's first hard X-ray free electron laser (Linac Coherent Light Source/LCLS).
 During my PhD, I studied at Stanford under Vijay Pande.

 Research